 Q7: Is there any way I can search for faculty research areas?

 A7: A searchable database of UCLA Research Expertise is available online.
 Please note it will contain information from all departments on campus.
 Clicking the .Contact Information. link in this database will take you to the UCLA Directory.

-Q8: Where can I learn more information on the current research taking place in the Electrical Engineering Department?
+Q8: Where can I learn more information on the current research taking place in the Electrical and Computer Engineering Department?

 A8: Details on EE Research Groups is located here.

 Q9: Is it permitted to contact faculty directly?

 A9: Applicants and students who have research interests in the same area as a particular faculty member, may wish to email him/her as an introduction to the application process.
 However, many faculty schedules (teaching, research, travel, etc.) do not permit them to reply to the many requests they receive.
 We encourage applicants to be considerate when emailing faculty.

 Q1: How long does it take to earn a MS degree?

 A1: The average length of time in the MS program is 5 quarters.
 The maximum time allowed for completing the MS degree is 2 academic years (6 quarters).